chef/chef-web-docs/chef_master/source/windows.rst

 +++++++++++++++++++++++++++++++++++++++++++++++++++++
 .. tag windows_msiexec_addlocal

-The ``ADDLOCAL`` parameter adds two setup options that are specific to the chef-client.
+The ``ADDLOCAL`` parameter adds two setup options that are specific to the Chef Infra Client.
 These options can be passed along with an Msiexec.exe command:

 .. list-table::
    :widths: 60 420